 Overview of key changes proposed by the Bill

-Protecting the public interest in Education Council decision making
+Protecting the public interest in Teaching Council decision making

-This complements a change proposed to the Council’s composition through the Education (Teaching Council of Aotearoa) Amendment Bill which seeks to increase the number of members on the Council’s Board from nine to 13, with 7 members elected by the profession and 6 appointed by the Minister of Education.
-The Teaching Council Bill also gives the Minister the power to appoint one of the appointed or elected members as chairperson.
+This complements a change to the Council’s composition made by the Education (Teaching Council of Aotearoa New Zealand) Amendment Act 2018 which increases the number of members on the Council’s Board from nine to 13, with 7 members elected by the profession and 6 appointed by the Minister of Education.
+The Education (Teaching Council of Aotearoa New Zealand) Amendment Act 2018 also gives the Minister the power to appoint one of the appointed or elected members as chairperson.

 Making student safety a registration criteria for private schools